DataDog/integrations-core/fluxcd/README.md

 ## Overview

 This check monitors [Flux][1] through the Datadog Agent.
-Flux is a set of continuous and progressive delivery solutions for Kubernetes that are open and extensible.
+Flux is a set of continuous and progressive delivery solutions for Kubernetes that is open and extensible.

 ## Setup